sieben07/aar/README.md

 On this menue screen the controls are usually different than the controls in the game.

-Up and down on a joy-pad, joystick or on a keyboard (sometimes “w” for up and “s” for down) toggle between the menu items.
+Up and down on a joy-pad, joystick or on a keyboard (sometimes "w" for up and "s" for down) toggle between the menu items.
 With one button on the joy-pad, joystick or keyboard (sometime space or enter) the user select what he wants to do.